Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Introduction

 \item $H_1$ is isomorphic to a finite subgroup of $\mathrm{SO}(3)$;

 \item There exist non-negative integers $p,q$ such that \end{enumerate}

 \end{itemize} \end{theorem}

 We remark that our classification is based on analyzing the induced action on the first homology group.
 The induced action on second homology group cannot be directly detected from the triple $\{H', H_1, H_2\}$ or the short exact sequences, although it is classified separately in Proposition \ref{acth2}.
+In \cite{Mu}, it was shown that finite subgroups of the symplectomorphism group of $T^2 \times S^2$ with arbitrary symplectic form have the Jordan property.
+For some other work on finite subgroups of symplectomorphisms on irrational, geometrically ruled surfaces see \cite{Ca}.

 The understanding of the finite subgroups of symplectomorphisms for other $4$-manifolds remains incomplete, even for rational $4$-manifolds, particularly $\mathbb {CP}^2$; see \cite{CLW} for partial results and references.